manish-sin/AWaRe/README.md

 Ans: No it doesn't track anything else accept Name of Active Window.
 4. Is data logged by Aware safe?
 Ans: All logs are saved on your PC locally, it not sent over the internet.
 The code for Aware is available, you may check it.
+5. Some of the items among Horizontal bars has value zero, what does that mean?
+Ans: All the values shown are in minutes, hence Zero minutes mean that windows were open for less than a minute.